How to Manipulate Retail Prices to Boost Sales?

 Today, price-consulting savants break down exactly how much the demand for a good or service yo-yos in sync with its price tag (a concept known as price elasticity of demand), then help businesses adjust accordingly.
 The brinkmanship is akin to an everyday auction, pushing prices as high as the market will bear.”

-Business Insider has great article, listing a few pricing methods that retail price consultants use to manipulate customers to buy things.
-These price strategies are so successful that people buy goods even if these are not really necessary to them.
+Business Insider has a great article, listing a few pricing methods that retail price consultants use to manipulate customers to buy things.
+These price strategies are so successful that people buy goods even if these are not really necessary for them.
 While visiting stores, you can easily spot examples of these retail price strategies.

 1) Anchor price strategy

 To explain “anchor pricing,” Ellwood uses the example $16.99 lobster sandwich in Panera Bread’s bakery chain, which they introduced to their menu in 2009.
 “An absurdly expensive treat became an anchor price, throwing everything else on the list into bargain relief.”

 According to Ellwood, there is an obvious purpose to overprice one item.
 An anchor price makes everything else seem cheap in comparison.
 And it works both for a restaurant menu and in a retail store.

 Goldilocks pricing strategy uses the power of three to push shoppers toward the one product a store is hoping to sell the most.